How do I take out a lifetime mortgage?

 Once we have received the correct documents and have carried out the necessary checks, we will release the cash to your solicitor.
 In the majority of cases, they will then arrange for the funds to be transferred to you.

-If you would like to read more about equity release you can download our Guide to Equity Release.
+If you would like to read more about equity release, and our range of products, you can download our Guide to Equity Release.